Apple as fruit has always been a healthy addition to the diet, but did you know you can save the Apple seeds and plant them to grow a new tree?

 However, the success rate increases when the soil temperature is chilly, as Apple seeds need stratification to break their dormancy.

-So to allow the seeds to experience chill and moist conditions, let them germinate outdoors during the fall, which usually takes 60 to 90 days.
+So to allow the seeds to experience chill and moist conditions, let them germinate outdoors during the fall, which usually takes 60-90 days.